smit2932/scrapper-service/README.md

 install nodemon dev tool in global for achive contineous restarting due to changes.
 ## Instructions to run
 1. Install packages: `npm install`
-2. Change out the database configuration in lib/db.js
-3. Launch command: `nodemon`
+2. Launch command in the level of package.json file: `nodemon`

 ## Instructions to test
 1. npm run test